With the US making no progress on average daily Covid-19 cases last month, officials fear a coming crisis - KESQ

 With the US making no progress on average daily Covid-19 cases last month, officials fear a coming crisis

-The US made no progress lowering its baseline of Covid-19 cases since last month, despite experts’ urgency over the need to reduce cases before entering into the challenging fall and winter seasons.
+The US made no progress in lowering its baseline of Covid-19 cases in the past month despite experts’ urgent admonitions to reduce the daily count of new cases before the challenging fall and winter seasons.

-On September 1, the US averaged about 42,290 new cases and by the beginning of October, the average new cases stood at about 42,785, according to data from Johns Hopkins University.
-That number is double what it was in June, when lockdown restrictions began to ease.
-Back then, the US averaged roughly 20,000 new cases a day.
+Hours before President Trump announced Friday that he and his wife tested positive for the virus, the average of daily new cases nationwide stood around 42,785.
+That’s about 500 more than on September 1, data from Johns Hopkins University shows, and more than double what the US saw in June, when lockdown restrictions began to ease.

-“No matter how you slice it, that’s not good,” Fauci said last week about the country’s baseline.
+“No matter how you slice it, that’s not good,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a member of the White House Coronavirus Task Force, said last week.
 “We’re looking at 40,000 new cases per day.
 That’s unacceptable and that is what we’ve got to get down before we go into the more problematic winter.”

-The average of new cases shows the virus is still spreading rampantly within US communities.
-Infections have also made their way into the White House, where President Donald Trump and First Lady Melania Trump announced early Friday they have tested positive for Covid-19.
-They will remain in the White House as they recover, the President’s physician said.
+The Trumps, whose test result announcement came hours after the President revealed one of his closest aides had tested positive, will remain in the White House as they recover, his physician said.

 “We will begin our quarantine and recovery process immediately,” Trump tweeted early Friday.
 “We will get through this TOGETHER!”